x-CK-x/Dataset-Curation-Tool/README.md

 Any file path parameter that are empty will use the default path.

 Files/folders that use the same path are merged, not overwritten.
 For example, using the same path for save_searched_list_path at every batch will result in a combined searched list of every batch in one .txt file.

+## SQLite Database

+The tool now stores download metadata in a persistent SQLite database named `dataset_curation.db` located in the `databases/` folder.
+Each download run is stored in the `downloads` table and references an entry in the `configs` table describing the JSON settings file that produced that run.
+Each key/value from those configs is also stored in the `config_entries` table for easier querying.
+Individual posts are tracked in the `files` table with their CDN URLs, local paths and tag files.
+A global `images` table stores unique hashes for every image and the `files` table references it to avoid duplicates.
+If a post is modified in the GUI a related entry is added to `modified_files`.
+Detected duplicates are stored in the `duplicates` table.
+The connection is thread‑safe so downloads can be recorded from background tasks without errors.

+The UI includes a **Database** tab for running custom SQL queries, an **Import Data** tab for adding folders of files (with optional JSON config files) and a **Merge DB** tab to combine multiple databases.

+Each time a download is started from the Download tab, a new record is created in the `downloads` table so you can track individual runs.

 ### Notes
 * When downloading, if the file already exists, it is skipped, unless, the file exists but was modified, it will download and the modified file will be renamed.
 Hence, I recommend not setting `delete_original` to `true` if you plan redownloading using the same destination folder.